Communities

 Also in production?

-Keelan‭ wrote over 1 year ago
+Keelan‭ wrote almost 2 years ago

 Do I understand this correctly that you would not only use the MPPT for measuring out what I can expect, but also "in production"?
 The MPPT itself also uses some power, so are you saving more than what it costs?

-rdtsc‭ wrote over 1 year ago
+rdtsc‭ wrote almost 2 years ago

 MPPT is definitely used in production.
 It's not really efficient for a single cell, except for testing.